 Iranian hackers forged pre-election mailings of the Proud Boys, but the actual post-election performance of this and other groups proved more disruptive

 If in the 2016 U.S. presidential election foreign meddling operations were led by Russia, in the 2020 election the focus was on Iranian hackers, because of the novelty they represented in a field of operations where Russians and Chinese were also active, each pursuing their own interests.
-In particular, Tehran wanted a defeat of Donald Trump so that his Democratic successor would reverse the harsh sanctions regime imposed against the Iranian regime.
+In particular, Tehran was hoping for a defeat of Donald Trump so that his Democratic successor would reverse the harsh sanctions regime imposed against the Iranian regime.
 But those actions in cyberspace by Iran, Russia and China were ineffective due to the heightened alertness of American security and intelligence agencies.
-In the end, these outside attempts to discredit American democracy and undermine voter confidence in its electoral system were dwarfed by the damage caused by the domestic chaos itself.
+In the end, these outside attempts to discredit U.S. democracy and undermine voter confidence in its electoral system were dwarfed by the damage caused by the domestic chaos itself.

 Assault on Capitol Hill, Washington, Jan.
 6, 2021 [TapTheForwardAssist].